exercism/bash/concepts/more-arrays/introduction.md

 ## Passing an Array to a Function

 This is not as straightforward as other languages you might be know.
-There are 3 techniques to pass an array to a function, and only one of them allows you to "mutate" the array that was passed.
+There are two main techniques to pass an array to a function.

 ### Pass the Elements

-In the first technique, you just pass the array's values and collect them into a local array in the function.
+In the first technique, you pass all of the array's values and collect them into a local array in the function.

 ```bash
 myfunc() {